bastoni/covid_stats/README.md

 # Moving Average COVID-19 Data for Italian Province/Regioni

-Computes the moving average for the COVID cases (cases `x` days/population * 100000) of Italian Province and Regioni using official ISTAT population data and PCM-DPC COVID-19 data.
+Computes the moving average for the new COVID cases (new cases `x` days/population * 100000) of Italian Province and Regioni using official ISTAT population data and PCM-DPC COVID-19 data.
+For the regioni, also compute the moving average of the number of active cases (this number is not available on a provincia-basis).

 Optionally compute moving average of the COVID cases over the area of a provincia.